ElGarno/faffis-blog/content/lebenslauf.md

 ## About Me

-I am married and have a daughter of {{< age-daughter >}} years and a son of age  {{< age-son >}}.
+I am married and have a daughter of 4 years and a son of age 2.
 In general I am a very cheerful and satisfied person.
 I am highly motivated for testing out new topics and open minded.
 I love creating rapid POCs with genAI and like to go out and having people around me.

 ---